St Mark’s CE School Local Offer for Special Educational Needs (SEN)

 If necessary, we will talk with you about referring your child to outside agencies for further assessment and support.

-Mrs Stephanie Bryant, our Acting Special Educational Needs & Disabilities Coordinator works with teachers and teaching assistants (TAs) as a team to support children with particular needs.
-Mrs Bryant has the responsibility for managing, tracking and assessing the support/intervention.
-Our SENDCO is: Mrs Lauren Lambert.
+Our SENDCOs are Mrs Jilly Razzell (Primary - working Monday, Tuesday and Wednesday) Mrs Laura Barker (Secondary - working Wednesday, Thursday and Friday) works with teachers and teaching assistants (TAs) as a team to support children with particular needs and have the responsibility for managing, tracking and assessing the support/intervention.

 The Disability Discrimination Act (DDA) identifies the fact that some pupils with SEN may have learning difficulties that call for special educational provision.
 However not all children defined as disabled will require this provision.
 A child with asthma or diabetes, for example may not have special educational needs, but may still have rights under the DDA.
 We will assess each child as required and make the appropriate provision based on individual needs.